awm66/classification-challenge/README.md

 # Approach:
 The approach consisted of three steps.
 1. Ingest, prepare, and scale the data, including creating training and testing sets.
-2. Define two machine learning models, fit, and test both.
+2. Define two machine learning models, fit both, and test both.
 3. Compare accuracy metrics.

 # Summary of Findings:
-The first machine learning model, a LogisticRegression model, achieved an accuracy score of 92.5%.
-The second machine learning model, a RandomForestClassifier, achieved an accuracy score of 95.5%.
+The first machine learning model, a LogisticRegression model, achieved an accuracy score of 92.4%.
+The second machine learning model, a RandomForestClassifier, achieved an accuracy score of 95.4%.
 The latter model was approximately 3% better.

 # Plagerism Statement:
 No specific code was copied.